By Environmental Litigation Group P.C.

 Per- and polyfluoroalkyl substances (PFAS) are a group of an estimated 5,000 man-made fluorinated chemicals that have been used, since the 1940s, in the manufacturing processes of various consumer products and industries.
 PFAS are widely used, especially because of their oil and water repellency and temperature and chemical resistance.

 According to the U.S. EPA, PFAS are found in the aqueous film-forming foam (AFFF) that the military has used for extinguishing aviation fires since the 1970s.
-As such, they are an important source of groundwater contamination in areas where firefighting training occurs.
-Over the decades of use, the foam has seeped into the groundwater sources.
+As such, they are an important source of contamination in areas where firefighting training occurs.

 In 2017, the Pentagon released its first assessment of the levels of PFAS in its water systems.
 It reported that there are 401 known military facilities where PFAS were used.
 At least 297 of these locations tested positive for contamination in wells, on-base drinking sources, and groundwater.